openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >

 >
-> FigureÂ 7, Screenshot 2
+> FigureÂ 7, â€œScreenshot 2â€

 >
 > </blockquote>

 <blockquote>**[Nelson
-            Marques: New Indicators¦ the saga continues¦](http://lizards.opensuse.org/2010/12/10/new-indicators-the-saga-continues/)**
+            Marques: New Indicatorsâ€¦ the saga continuesâ€¦](http://lizards.opensuse.org/2010/12/10/new-indicators-the-saga-continues/)**
 >
-> As the indicator saga continues¦ some new indicators were built¦ Indicator-messages is
+> As the indicator saga continuesâ€¦ some new indicators were builtâ€¦ Indicator-messages is
           a small indicator that pics up messages and stuff from applications to display them on a nice all-around indicator.
-It works fine with evolution (plugin also built and doesn™t require patching for what I™ve seen).
+It works fine with evolution (plugin also built and doesnâ€™t require patching for what Iâ€™ve seen).
 >
 > This indicator support more applications, though they require some patching.
 As being
           discussed on the opensuse-GNOME mailing list as as proposed by Vincent Untz, this indicators are moving to GNOME:Apps and there _might_ an effort to support some features in applications like empathy.
-Keep in mind this is not a priority, but if it™s possible to support some more feature, it might happen.
+Keep in mind this is not a priority, but if itâ€™s possible to support some more feature, it might happen.
 >
 > **FigureÂ 8.Â Screenshot**